All Products

 ·----------------- minute (0 - 59)

-How do I view backup resources?
+How do I view the resources in a backup?

 kubectl -n csdr get pod -l component=csdr | tail -n 1 | cut -d ' ' -f1